ridhiagarwalla/Digital-watermarking-dct-dwt-svd/README.md

 4. *Watermark Embedding Process:*
    - *What Happens Internally:*
-     - The chosen algorithm (DCT or DWT) takes the cover image and the watermark image.
+     - The chosen algorithm (DCT or DWT or SVD) takes the cover image and the watermark image.
      - It applies a transformation (like the Discrete Cosine Transform or Discrete Wavelet Transform) to break down the cover image.
      - It then embeds the watermark (or signature) into certain frequency components by slightly modifying them.
      - Finally, it reconstructs the image with the watermark embedded.